Trade structure by partner

 Intra-trade is the trade between economies belonging to the same group.
 Extra-trade is the trade of economies of the same group with all economies outside the group.
 It represents the difference between a group’s total trade and intra-trade.

-The exports from an economy A to an economy B do not always equal the imports of economy B from economy A recorded FOB.
-The reasons for these trade asymmetries include: a conceptual difference between exporting economy and country of origin; different times of recording for exports and imports; different treatment of transit trade; underreporting; measurement errors; mis-pricing and mis-invoicing.
+The exports from an economy A to an economy B, recorded FOB, do not exactly equal the imports of economy B from economy A, recorded CIF.
+The reasons for these trade asymmetries include: a conceptual difference between exporting economy and country of origin; different times of recording for exports and imports; different treatment of transit trade; underreporting; measurement errors; mispricing and mis-invoicing.

 The exports to (imports from) all economies of the world do not always exactly add up to total exports (imports).
 The difference is caused by ship stores, bunkers and other exports of minor importance.